CumulusNetworks/docs/content/knowledge-base/Support/Support-Offerings/Cumulus-Linux-Release-Versioning-and-Support-Policy.md

 | 5.0.z                 | N/A               | November 2024     |
 | 5.y.z                 | February 2024     | February 2027     |

-- All 5.0.z releases are supported until November 2024.
+- All Cumulus Linux 5.y releases are supported until November 2024.
 The February 2024 release will be an ESR release.
 - Cumulus Linux 5.y.z supports Spectrum based switches only.

 ### Cumulus Linux 4.y.z